Last Updated on March 30, 2023 by Jeremy

 The Penn Cover Burger features a “special blend” of meat, drunken onions, bleu cheese, bacon, and balsamic glaze that is the perfect balance of rich flavors balanced with a nice kick from the balsamic.

 The burger here was mostly well done despite being ordered medium (a common issue in Pittsburgh), but overall is a standout that worked quite well with the menu at large.
 Just don't get it if you are not in the mood for something rich as this one packs the flavors in.

-We also opted for a side of sweet potato fries, which while perfectly cooked, increased the order by $6 and took the price from just $12 (the burger alone) to $18 for the two- a significant jump that is hard to look beyond!
+We also opted for a side of sweet potato fries, which while perfectly cooked, increased the order by $6- a significant jump that is hard to look beyond!

 The sushi was also what we've come to expect from the team at Penn Avenue, and was a nice offering of fresh flavors.
 The Green Dragon Roll was our selected specialty roll and included shrimp tempura, eel, and crab while being topped with avocado and tobiko.

 Much like the burger, this one is worth seeking out as the combination of flavors was superb.
 But because we were out at a cocktail bar having a few drinks, we have to say that it did not go well with the drinks (or the burger) at all and we feel it is a bit of an odd feature at a cocktail bar.

 Overall, The Warren is a solid addition to downtown's drinking scene.
 The cocktails were truly delicious and are priced right- all intricacies with the menu aside).

 Unfortunately, I don't think it is the kind of place you would want to seek out for a meal on its own.